xcooper/mobius/README.md

 ### Chat

-Talk to the LLM with prompts and print out the response to the stdout.
+Interact with the LLM using prompts and display the response in the terminal.

 ```
 Usage: mobius.exe chat [OPTIONS] --prompt <PROMPT>